minaoar/library-version-wise-opinion-extration/CONTRIBUTING.md

 please ensure that the component is licensed under only the permissive licenses (e.g., MIT, BSD, Apache) approved by the [Open Source Initiative](https://opensource.org/licenses).
 * Third party components or libraries should be included in the [requirement.txt](https://github.com/minaoar/library-version-wise-opinion-extration/blob/main/requirements.txt) file along with the license information (as done currently) so that we can be sure in single place that we are complying with the OSS policy.
+* In case of python libraries, you can check the license information from [pypi](https://pypi.org) package manager.

 ## Particpate in Discussion
 You can participate in discussion from the [Discussion](https://github.com/minaoar/library-version-wise-opinion-extration/discussions) section